T/23834 Acting Staff Sergeant Major Sidney Charles Horn, Army Service Corps Forage Department

 The original, pre-Second World War, wording on the left hand panel of the Little Gaddesden War Memorial on the village green, read:

 This memorial is erected in honour of the one hundred and thirty six men who went from the villages of Little Gaddesden, Hudnall and Ringshall and served in the war of 1914 = 1918.
 The names of those who gave their lives for their country are cut on the stones here.
 The names of those who returned to England are preserved in the Church.

 However, the Church Roll of Honour lists only 119 men; one of those omitted is Sidney Charles Horn, possibly because his association with the village was the result of his marriage rather than his upbringing.
 17 Ringshall was his wife’s address when their daughter Eileen Joan was born in 1915 and his address on the Absent Voters’ lists of 1918 and Spring 1919.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.
 Sidney’s brother-in-law, Alfred Ernest Bail, husband of Daisy Garrett’s sister Margaret Eliza, has also been added to the Centenary Revision.

 On 1st April 1919 Sidney and Daisy’s second daughter, Violet Dorothy Horn was born.
-By that Autumn, Electoral Registers give their address as Dagnall Hill.
+Sidney returned to farming and, from Autumn 1919, Electoral Registers give their address as Dagnall Hill.
 Their son Russell Sidney Horn was born there on 1st May 1926 and the family lived at Dagnall Hill until at least 1931.

 Moving to Croxley Green 3